-The Writers’ Guild of Alberta is pleased to reveal the winners of the 2016 Alberta Literary Awards.
-More than 120 attended the 2016 Alberta Literary Awards Wine and Cheese Gala, part of the Writers’ Guild of Alberta’s 2016 Calgary Conference, Creativity and Happiness.
+The Writers’ Guild of Alberta is pleased to reveal the winners of the 2017 Alberta Literary Awards.
+More than 100 guests attended the 2017 Alberta Literary Awards Gala, part of the Writers’ Guild of Alberta’s 2017 Edmonton Conference, Juxtapositions.

 The Alberta Literary Awards were created by the Writers’ Guild of Alberta in 1982 to recognize excellence in writing by Alberta authors.
 This year, jurors deliberated over 250 submissions to select 25 finalists in eight categories.